askmike/mijnrealiteit-photoblog/readme.md

 ## Image Processing

 The system automatically processes images:
-- High-resolution images from `raw_articles/` are resized and optimized
+- High-resolution images from `raw_articles/` are resized and optimized in a few different variants (of different dimensions and web image formats)
 - Images wider than 2000px are automatically resized

 ## File Structure